MaXFalstein/GitHub-Improvements/Gists/README.md

 I like the idea of using both Gists and Issues with a repository.

+For the above to work, Gists would have to be linkable to a repository and be created within a repository along with the current totally separate Gist system.

 GitHub.com repository top line would look like:

     | <> Code | (!)
 Issues | Gists | Pull Requests | Wiki | Pulse | Graphs | Settings |